| OUR SITES

 CCC has developed a partnership with one of the Suffolk County Jails, the Nashua Street Jail (NSJ) near MGH, where we have established a weekly student-faculty collaborative jail-based clinic.
 The NSJ is a men’s facility where people stay for a period of time ranging from several days to two years.
 The majority of individuals in the jail are pre-trial or are engaged in court processes, and the transition from jail back to the community can be a particularly perilous time for their health and wellbeing.
 This clinic focuses on providing compassionate, evidence-based healthcare to patients with a specific emphasis on facilitating the transition to community health care post-release.
 We are seeking students who are interested in social medicine/social justice, understanding the structural determinants of poor health outcomes, and working with a heavily stigmatized and underserved population.
 If you are motivated to build your clinical skills while working with this unique group of patients in a collaborative interprofessional setting, this is the site for you!

-The NSJ runs a weekly clinic which includes medical, dental, and mental health services as well as teams focused on education and interventions to help with community reintegration.
-We are seeking students interested in seeing patients in the clinic, participating in healthcare education initiatives and developing research projects (including, but not limited to, chronic and infectious diseases, overdose/addiction treatment experiences and barriers to seeking community healthcare).
+We are seeking students interested in participating in healthcare education initiatives and developing research projects (including, but not limited to, chronic and infectious diseases, overdose/addiction treatment experiences and barriers to seeking community healthcare).
 Our model provides co-located physical and mental care for patients, encouraging communication between teams and emphasizing the necessity of an integrated team-based approach.
 We begin each clinic session with a group huddle and didactic session before the teams disband, and the evening ends with a group debrief and discussion of relevant topics of interest.

 Nashua Street Jail